 From autumn 2019, three new strands of funding will be made available:

-- Organisations are now invited to submit expressions of interest for cultural protection projects relating to Libya, Syria and Yemen.
+- Organisations have been invited to submit expressions of interest (closed 23 December 2019) for cultural protection projects relating to Libya, Syria and Yemen.

 - In preparation for the expansion of the fund into new regions beyond 2021, a new disaster preparedness and climate change mitigation pilot will be launched in 2020.
 Check back for further updates soon.